 If we lose one or more of our executive officers or key employees, our ability to implement our business strategy successfully could be seriously harmed.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period because of the limited number of individuals in our industry with the breadth of skills and experience required to develop, gain regulatory approval of and commercialize product candidates successfully.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these additional key personnel on acceptable terms given the competition among numerous biotechnology and pharmaceutical companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
-In April 2022, Peter Pfreundschuh resigned as our Chief Financial Officer and our finance team has taken on additional responsibilities as a result of his departure.
-If we are unable to effectively transition these responsibilities, our financial reporting could be adversely affected.
-We are not planning to conduct a search for a new Chief Financial Officer at this time.
+We may also decide not to replace an executive officer, which may have an adverse effect on our operations.
+For example, we do not have a Chief Financial Officer and do not currently intend to fill that position, which could adversely affect our financial reporting and operations.